Production-grade MCP servers

 mcp.run(transport="sse", host="0.0.0.0", port=8080)

-For production remote deployments, use a managed MCP platform that handles TLS, authentication, and scaling automatically.
+For secure production setups, deploy remote SSE instances using a managed MCP platform that handles TLS, API routing, and security.

 FROM python:3.12-slim